 How are the babies?

-The three-week mark is right around the time when your little bundles of joy (or rather little bundles of cells) have implanted into your uterus.
+The three-week mark is right around the time when your little bundles of joy (or rather, little bundles of cells) will be implanting into your uterus.
 This is considered week three of pregnancy because gestation is counted from the first day of your last period.
 However, implantation is the point when you’re officially pregnant.

-The inner cells are turning into embryos and getting nourishment from your blood, and the outer cells are forming protective structures (AKA membranes).
-As the cells continue to multiply, the embryos will grow bigger and eventually develop into babies.
+The bundles of cells are now separating into layers.
+The inner cells are dividing and will make embryos (your babies’ bodies), and the outer cells are implanting into the wall of your uterus, forming protective structures called membranes, and the placenta (how the babies will get nutrients from you).
+As the cells continue to multiply, the embryos will grow bigger and eventually develop into the babies’ body parts and organ systems.

 Another cool thing about the three-week mark?
 The embryos already have genetically predetermined hair and eye color.